gcatbiobank/GCAT_panel/genotyping/Readme.md

 # Genotyping Duplications, Translocations and de novo insertions detected by Pindel

-Due to their high genotype error produced by variant callers, here we deposited the code to re-genotype Duplications and Tranlocations detected after [section 2_merge_callers](https://github.com/gcatbiobank/GCAT_panel/tree/main/2_merge_callers/).
+Due to their high genotype error produced by variant callers, here we deposited the code to re-genotype Duplications and Tranlocations detected after [2_merge_callers] step(https://github.com/gcatbiobank/GCAT_panel/tree/main/2_merge_callers/).
 However, Pindel does not provide the genotypes for Long insertion outputs.
 For this reason, after execute Pindel for all 785 samples, we appiled a custom genotyper for this particular SV type.

 ## BAM file creation